Dannyg2244/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l means display current directory contents in a long format
+ls -al means list more file including the hidden file in a long format